Hook Norton Community Land Trust

 What do young people think of their chances of ever being able to afford to live independently?

 Find out by reading Luke Fallon's blog post.

 Luke is a final year A-level student at The Warriner School in Bloxham, Oxfordshire and is hoping to study Architecture and Environmental Design at university.
 His passion for greater equality in the housing market and sustainability in the environment motivated him to conduct a survey of young people between the ages of 16 and 20 to find out what they think of the housing crisis.

 Interested in living in one of the homes?

-Ahead of that, if you are interested in living in one of the affordable homes available to rent then we strongly advise that you join the CDC housing Register as soon as possible:
+Ahead of that, if you are interested in living in one of the affordable homes available to rent please be sure to register with

 Click icon to view PDF